Valenzuela, Metro Manila: Education

-There are also privately owned academic institutions including the Our Lady of Fatima University (OLFU).
-OLFU was previously granted by Commission on Higher Education an autonomy, which includes independence from monitoring and evaluation services by the Commission though still entitled by subsidies and other financial grants from the national government whenever possible.
+There are also privately owned academic institutions, including the Our Lady of Fatima University (OLFU).
+OLFU was previously granted by Commission on Higher Education autonomy, which includes independence from monitoring and evaluation services by the Commission, though still entitled to subsidies and other financial grants from the national government whenever possible.
 The autonomous status of the university was approved on March 11, 2009, and expired last March 30, 2014.

 Healthcare

-There are numerous hospitals in Valenzuela like the city-run Valenzuela City Emergency Hospital and the Valenzuela Medical Center.
+There are numerous hospitals in Valenzuela, like the city-run Valenzuela City Emergency Hospital and the Valenzuela Medical Center.
 There are also privately owned hospitals like Calalang General Hospital, Sanctissimo Rosario General Hospital and Fatima University Medical Center, a tertiary private hospital under the administration of Our Lady of Fatima University.
 The soon-to-rise Valenzuela City West Emergency Hospital and Dialysis Center is located in barangay Dalandanan, adjacent to Valenzuela City Astrodome and Dalandanan National High School.
 It will render adequate healthcare services to underprivileged residents at a minimal fee.

-The city implements VC Cares Program which is designed for individuals who are unable to provide healthcare and basic necessities for themselves or meet special emergency situations of need.
+The city implements the VC Cares Program which is designed for individuals who are unable to provide healthcare and necessities for themselves or meet special emergencies of need.
 While health care service and financial assistance are generally the forms of assistance given, these may be supplemented by other forms of assistance, as well as problem-solving and referral services.
 Appropriate referrals may be made to other agencies or institutions where complementary services may be obtained.

-According to the 2002 Commission on Audit, the city reported accomplishment per health center ranging from as low as 42.26% to as high as 206% and vaccine utilization of 33% to 90% compared to normal 46% to 377% per basic requirements.
+According to the 2002 Commission on Audit, the city reported accomplishment per health center ranging from as low as 42.26% to as high as 206% and vaccine utilization of 33% to 90% compared to the normal 46% to 377% per basic requirements.

-There are swampy areas on Valenzuela and there is a stagnant water in Tullahan River on the south, which make citizens vulnerable to mosquito-linked diseases such as dengue and malaria.
-Though malaria is not a common case in Valenzuela–the city ranks consistently among top five dengue-infected regions in the Philippines with around 560% chance of recurrence every year.
+There are swampy areas in Valenzuela, and there are stagnant waters in the Tullahan River on the south, which make citizens vulnerable to mosquito-linked diseases such as dengue and malaria.
+Though malaria is not a common case in Valenzuela, the city ranks consistently among the top five dengue-infected regions in the Philippines, with around a 56% chance of recurrence every year.
 In the second quarter of 2008, however, only 500% increase was reported compared to the same period in 2007.

-In September 2009, the Department of Health distributed free Olyset anti-dengue nets treated permethrin insecticide to Gen. T. de Leon High School.
-Over 150 rolls of the nets were given and installed to the windows of the said school, as part of DOH's "Dalaw sa Barangay: Aksyon Kontra Dengue" (Visit Barangay: Action against Dengue) campaign.
+In September 2009, the Department of Health distributed free Olyset anti-dengue nets treated with permethrin insecticide to Gen. T. de Leon High School.
+Over 150 rolls of the nets were given and installed in the windows of the said school, as part of DOH's "Dalaw sa Barangay: Aksyon Kontra Dengue" (Visit Barangay: Action against Dengue) campaign.